Cute as a Bouncing Betty

 - Two huge German Krupp K5 railroad guns were used to defend against the Allied landing at Anzio, Italy in 1944.
 Their crews nicknamed them Leopold and Robert, which are men's names and only slightly cutesy... but the Allied soldiers who were taking fire from the guns called them Anzio Express and Anzio Annie.

 - The current German army has a difficult time finding acceptance with the civilian population, so they avoid overly aggressive or martial names for their equipment.
 Combat vehicles often have names like "mongoose", "weasel", or "dingo", which are all cute animals, but also very vicious predators.
+For the same reason, there is the Panthera Awesome naming theme with "leopard" (the German MBT), "cheetah" (the "Gepard" Anti-Air) and the "fennek" recon vehicle.

 - As well as giving the Germans a run for their money when giving cutesy nicknames to German weapons, the Allies had their own fair share of such names.